syncfusion-content/flutter-docs/Flutter/range-selector/getting-started.md

 ## Initialize range selector

 After importing the package, initialize the range selector widget as a child of any widget.
 Here, the range slider widget is added as a child of the Container widget.
-The default value of the `minimum` and `maximum` property of the SfRangeSlider is 0.0 and 1.0 respectively.
-So, the `values` property must be given within the range.
+The default value of the `min` and `max` property of the SfRangeSlider is 0.0 and 1.0 respectively.
+So, the `initialValues` property must be given within the range.
 You can add any kind of widget as a child of range selector.
 Here, [Chart](https://help.syncfusion.com/flutter/chart/getting-started) widget is added as a child.

-N> You must update the `values` property inside the `setState` function for the movement of the thumb in the range slider.

 {% tabs %}
 {% highlight Dart %}

-final SfRangeValues _values = SfRangeValues(0.3, 0.7);
+final SfRangeValues _initialValues = SfRangeValues(0.3, 0.7);

-final List<Data> chartData = <Data>[
+final List<Data> _chartData = <Data>[
   Data(x: DateTime(2003, 01, 01), y: 3.4),
   Data(x: DateTime(2004, 01, 01), y: 2.8),
   Data(x: DateTime(2005, 01, 01), y: 1.6),